Circling De Veluwe

 There's free parking at the hotel in Ede, which is easily reached via train from the airport in Amsterdam.

 After a hearty breakfast, you'll ride out of Ede and into a wooded area, followed by Edese Heath.
 Next on your route is the town of Otterlo, along with a gateway to Hoge Veluwe National Park.
 Your path continues along the edges of Veluwe until you reach the village of Putten.
 Finally, you'll ride into Nunspeet, where a number of artists have gone to paint.
 Nunspeet is known as a rendezvous point for landscape painters.

-Sample hotel: Best Western Hotel Baars
+Sample hotel: Fletcher Hotel Veldenbos

 Day Three: Nunspeet to Epe (57 km)

 When you leave Nunspeet, you'll head toward Hattem, which is located on IJssel River.
 This afternoon you'll ride through forests, beautiful heather fields, and stunning river areas until you reach the town of Epe.